Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 > ⚠️ If you do **not** have [`yt-dlp`](https://github.com/Tomshiii/ahk/wiki/Install-yt%E2%80%90dlp) **AND** [`ffmpeg`](https://github.com/Tomshiii/ahk/wiki/Install-ffmpeg) correctly installed to the system path, these scripts will not work. ⚠️

 These scripts will first check for any highlighted text (or will fall back to checking the clipboard if the user isn't highlighting anything), then check for a youtube/twitch url.
 If one is found it should automatically download the file to the desired location!
+> ⚠️ Some of these scripts will download to pre-configured filepaths.
+Check `..\Support Files\Streamdeck Files\options.ini` to set these filepaths. ⚠️

 - `sfx.ahk`       => downloads the video and converts it to `.wav` and saves it in the path provided
 - `thumbnail.ahk` => downloads the thumbnail and places it in `[ptf.comms]\[ClientName]\口 thumbnails`